leveres/labsupport-legal/TERMS_OF_SERVICE.md

 ## 6. Intellectual Property

 ### 6.1 Ownership
-All content, features, and functionality of LabSupport are owned by Steven LeVere and protected by:
+All content, features, and functionality of LabSupport are owned by InnovativeCodeworks LLC and protected by:
 - United States and international copyright laws
 - Trademark laws
 - Patent laws
 - Other intellectual property rights

 ### 6.2 Trademarks
-LabSupport and associated logos are trademarks of Steven LeVere.
+LabSupport and associated logos are trademarks of InnovativeCodeworks LLC.
 Unauthorized use is prohibited.

 ## 7. User Responsibilities